M3-Learning-Courses/homework-2-pyscaffold-AminePMrad/README.rst

 ===========

-This repository presents you with a downloadable Tic_Tac_Toe 2 player game This project is still under development.
+This repository presents you with a downloadable Tic_Tac_Toe 2 player game.

+This project is still under development.
 Current testing covers 87% of code.
 Manual testing and documentation has been done.
+Tic_Tac_Toe code is under src folder and to access the sphinx html webpage documentation, go to docs, _build, and run the readme.html file.

 .. _pyscaffold-notes: